Roni Lynn Deutch: Career

 In 1991, Deutch launched her law office in a one-bedroom condominium in Sacramento, California and in 2004, the firm was incorporated.
 She then launched her own retail tax preparation company in 2006 and one year later, she created RDTC, Inc., her tax preparation franchise company, and began selling retail tax preparation franchises under the name "Roni Deutch Tax Center."
 In 2009, Entrepreneur.com listed Roni Deutch Tax Center as one of the fastest growing franchise companies in the country.
 There are currently around 80 Roni Deutch Tax Center locations in 23 U.S. states, with a concentration in California, Nevada, and Arizona.
 The national headquarters are in Sacramento.
 The Professional Tax Corporation focuses on resolving U.S. federal tax issues for people who have problems with the Internal Revenue Service (IRS).
 The firm's specialty is facilitating settlements in the IRS programs Offer in Compromise, Installment Agreement, and Currently Not Collectible.

 Deutch is a frequent columnist and television show guest on matters of taxation and personal finance.
 She is also the author of The Tax Lady's Guide to Beating the IRS and Saving Big Bucks on Your Taxes.
 Her second book, Surviving the Coming Tax Disaster, was published in October 2010.
 Deutch also keeps a blog focusing on fiscal issues as well as her hobbies of baseball and surfing.

-In 2010, she worked with a SIMZ Productions, a Sacramento-based production company, to film a documentary, "Death or Taxes".
+In 2010, she worked with SIMZ Productions, a Sacramento-based production company, to film a documentary, "Death or Taxes".
 The film focuses in on the American taxation system and several stories of individual taxpayers who when overwhelmed by the debt and IRS collection tactics, took drastic steps - including even suicide - in response.
 It was received by multiple film festivals and won awards at the Los Angeles Movie Awards and Los Angeles Cinema Festival of Hollywood in 2010 and 2011.